(sem a GLOO tide)

 • Renal effects: Acute renal failure and chronic renal failure exacerbation (including severe cases requiring hemodialysis) have been reported; some cases have been reported in patients with no known preexisting renal disease.
 Reports primarily occurred in patients with nausea, vomiting, diarrhea, or dehydration.
 Monitor renal function when initiating therapy or increasing doses in patients reporting severe adverse GI reactions.

 • Thyroid tumors: [US Boxed Warning]: Dose-dependent and treatment duration-dependent thyroid C-cell tumors have developed in animal studies with semaglutide therapy; it is unknown whether semaglutide will cause thyroid C-cell tumors, including medullary thyroid carcinoma (MTC), in humans, as the human relevance of semaglutide-induced rodent thyroid C-cell tumors has not been determined.
 Patients should be counseled on the potential risk of MTC with the use of semaglutide and informed of symptoms of thyroid tumors (eg, neck mass, dysphagia, dyspnea, persistent hoarseness).
 Use is contraindicated in patients with a personal or a family history of MTC and in patients with multiple endocrine neoplasia syndrome type 2 (MEN2).
+Cases of MTC in humans have been reported in patients treated with the GLP-1 receptor agonist liraglutide.
 Consultation with an endocrinologist is recommended in patients who develop elevated calcitonin concentrations or have thyroid nodules detected during imaging studies or physical exam.
 Routine monitoring of serum calcitonin or using thyroid ultrasound monitoring is of uncertain value for early detection of MTC in patients treated with semaglutide.

 • Diabetic retinopathy: Increased complications associated with diabetic retinopathy have been observed with semaglutide (3%) compared to placebo (1.8%) over a 2-year trial; risk may be increased in patients with a history of diabetic retinopathy at baseline.
 Monitor for worsening of diabetic retinopathy, particularly in those with a prior history of the disease.
 Long-term effects of semaglutide on diabetic retinopathy complications are unknown.